April 5, 2021

-If you have a “conventional,” single-family mortgage (not one from Fannie Mae, Freddie Mac, the FHA, or the VA) and your loan closed on or after July 29, 1999, government regulations allow your lender to cancel your PMI after you’ve paid your mortgage down to 80% of the property’s original appraised value (that is, the value of your house on the day it was appraised for your current mortgage; also called the loan-to-value or LTV ratio).
+If you have a “conventional,” single-family mortgage (not one from Fannie Mae, Freddie Mac, the FHA, or the VA) and your loan closed on or after July 29, 1999, government regulations allow your lender to cancel your PMI after you’ve paid your mortgage down to 80% of the property’s original appraised value--that is, the value of your house on the day it was appraised for your current mortgage; also called the loan-to-value (LTV) ratio.
 To cancel PMI, you must meet these criteria:

 If your mortgage is underwritten by “Fannie” or “Freddie,” your cancellation options are about the same as those of a conventional mortgage.
 Fannie and Freddie also allow you to cancel PMI on second-home mortgages and even some mortgages on investment properties.
 However, some of the details around Fannie/Freddie PMI cancellation are rather complex.
-Please contact us for all the details about canceling PMI on your Fannie Mae or Freddie Mac loan.
+Please contact us to learn more about canceling PMI on your Fannie Mae or Freddie Mac loan.

 Yes—for now.
 PMI was originally deductible only through 2017.
-But in December 2019, Congress passed the Further Consolidated Appropriations Act 2020, which extends the PMI deduction through Dec.
+But in December 2019, Congress passed the Further Consolidated Appropriations Act 2020, which extended the PMI deduction through Dec.
 31, 2020.
+Then in December 2020, the Consolidated Appropriations Act of 2021 was passed, which keeps the PMI deduction in effect through Dec.
+31, 2021.
 See your tax preparer for details.

 Your mortgage principal balance is the amount you owe on your home—not including the interest your lender charges you.
 So if you pay extra against your principal, you’ll reach an 80% LTV ratio sooner, and you’ll be able to pay off your PMI sooner.

 The other way you may be able to pay less PMI is to carefully monitor your home’s market value.
-Especially in today’s market, chances are good that your home will be worth a bit more every month you live in it.
+In a strong housing market, it’s possible that your home may be worth a bit more every month you live in it.
 If you’re confident that your home’s value has significantly increased (beyond the principal payments you’ve made), talk with us and request a new valuation.
 Note: You’ll have to pay for the valuation, which could cost as much as $500.
 But if the new valuation reveals that your LTV ratio is 80% or less, you can ask us to cancel your PMI.

 Depending on the kind of loan you have and the amount of equity you have in your home, canceling your PMI might be easy, not so easy, or impossible.
-The purpose of this document is to provide a basic understanding of PMI, but it is not designed to cover every detail of every possible PMI scenario.
+The purpose of this brief article is to provide a basic understanding of PMI, but it’s not designed to cover every detail of every possible PMI scenario.
 If you still have questions, please contact us to get the specific answers you need for your unique situation.